trevthedev777/Task-Manager-Application/README.md

 ## Add New Category Function to DB using Python

+-   WHAT IS IT?
+    - A button called Add Category and function called add_category().

+- WHAT DOES IT DO?

+    - When a user clicks the Add Category button, the add_category() function will run.
+This function will provide the user with a form to save a new category to the database.

+- HOW DO YOU USE IT?
+    - You create your add_category() function in the routes.py and wire this up to your Add Category button.

 This is really easy to do and we need to create them creating `add_category.html` and `categories.html`

 ### add_category.html Routes and File Structure